sagar-jadhav/docker-examples/lab_sessions/Dockerize_Shell_Script_Simple.md

 ENTRYPOINT ["/test.sh"]
 ```
 ## Step 3 :- Build the image using dockerfile
-In this step we are going to build the image using docker file
+In this step we are going to build the image using dockerfile
 ```
-docker build -f docfile -t shell_script:1 .
+docker build -f dockerfile -t shell_script:1 .
 ```
 ## Step 4 :- Run the Container using our image which perform our particular task
 In this step we are going to run the container using our image